gruvw/betterprint/README.md

 ### Disable the log file feature `disable_LOGFILE()`

 Disables the creation of the log file and the logging into an existing log file for the next betterprint functions.
-You should call this before the initialisation.
+You should call this before the initialization.

 #### Example